qiwi/semantic-release-toolkit/packages/plugin-workspace/README.md

 # @qiwi/semrel-workspace
-[Semantic-release] plugin for data syncing with remote workspaces.
+[Semrel](https://github.com/semantic-release/semantic-release) plugin for data syncing with remote workspaces

 ## Motivation
-The main purpose of this plugin is to provide _non-blocking_ release flow (no commits, no conflicts), but save the benefits of stateful operations like changelog appending, docs publishing and so on.
+The main purpose of this plugin is to provide _non-blocking_ release flow (no commits, no conflicts), but keep the benefits of stateful operations like changelog appending, docs publishing and so on.

 ## Usage area
 * Shared build state